 Managing Pests & Disease

-Agricultural pests are small but can pack a big financial punch, damaging crops and reducing yields for Florida growers.
+Agricultural insects are small but can pack a big financial punch, damaging crops and reducing yields for Florida growers.

 An integrated approach gives citrus growers the best chance to manage greening.
 This University of Florida guide covers ACP control, tree removal and other strategies.